YJSANTY/Yolov5-Coco-Detection/README.md

 # Water Bottle Detection using YOLOv5

+## Explanation
-This script detects water bottles in real-time video using the YOLOv5 object detection model.
-It draws bounding boxes around the detected water bottles and displays the annotated video stream.
+This script utilizes the YOLOv5 object detection model to detect water bottles in real-time video streams captured from a webcam.
+It loads the pre-trained YOLOv5x model using PyTorch and performs inference on each frame of the video.
+Detected water bottles are filtered based on their class ID and annotated with bounding boxes using the OpenCV library.
+The annotated video stream is then displayed in a window.

 Video link for complete output https://drive.google.com/file/d/1fgGgAeKOiH5qHR2wTkil205M2u1_eLZ4/view?usp=sharing